-The range is stored in the drawer in the counter-top.
+The range is stored in the drawer in the countertop.
 DO NOT use the stove while it is in the drawer.

-To operate, remove the stove from the drawer and only plug into the 20 AMP GFI Outlet.
-DO NOT plug it into the bottom outlet as this will pop the breaker.
+To operate, remove the stove from the drawer and plug into a 20 AMP GFI protected outlet.
+Galley face 20 AMP GFI outlet can be used, but the cord will impede the walkway.
+It is recommended to use the 20 AMP GFI protected outlet below the refrigerator in the sliding door step-well.
 Ensure that the stove is cooled down completely before you place it back into storage.